What is Advance Care Planning?

 In addition to filling out the forms noted above, we’d also recommend you consider the following:

-- Dementia Addendum a C&C exclusive online tool that creates a customized addendum to your advance directive to direct your care should dementia take hold.
+- Dementia Addendum: a Compassion & Choices exclusive online tool that creates a customized addendum to your advance directive to direct your care should dementia take hold.

 - Don’t Worry Be Ready: A Tour of Compassion & Choices Dementia Tools

 - Sectarian Healthcare Directive is an addendum to clarify that your wishes supersede those of any institution’s religious policies and that you wish to be transferred if any facility refuses to follow the preferences you’ve outlined in your advance directive.

 - Hospital Visitation Form gives unmarried couples hospital visitation authorization.

 - Assisted Living Facility (ALF) Rider is a contract rider for people who live in assisted-living facilities and would like to stay there until they die.
 This will ensure an individual’s home is suited to their choices.

 - Dementia Addendum.
 You decide what type of care you want through each stage of dementia, giving your healthcare proxy clear instructions when you are not able to.